turboapps/docs/reference/command_line/try.md

 > turbo try --route-block=ip --route-add=ip://192.168.1.0/24 putty
 ```

-To disallow the app to connect to a set of specific IP addresses, simply specify them in the `--route-block` flags:
+To disallow the app to connect to a set of specific IP addresses (blacklist approach), simply specify them in the `--route-block` flags:

 ```
 > turbo try --route-block=ip://192.168.1.55 --route-block=ip://192.168.1.57  putty